kinsi55/BeatSaber_BetterSongList/README.md

 Currently compatible game versions: **1.18.0 and up**

+For obvious reasons, this is incompatible with Song Browser, which will be disabled if you have BetterSongList installed.

 ## Install

 #### You can always find the latest download in [The Releases](https://github.com/kinsi55/BeatSaber_BetterSongList/releases), simply drag the Plugin DLL into the Plugins folder